RIMPAC: RIMPAC 1988

-RIMPAC '88 took place in June 1988, and involved the navies of Japan, Australia, Canada and the United States, as well United States Air Force B-52s.
+RIMPAC '88 took place in June 1988 and involved the navies of Japan, Australia, Canada, and the United States, as well as United States Air Force B-52s.
 Two US battle groups staged out of Pearl Harbor for the exercise: The USS Nimitz carrier battle group and the USS Missouri battleship battle group.

-Following routine training exercises to enhance the multinational forces' abilities to operate together, the two battle groups were split into opposing forces and a pre-set war game scenario was put into action.

-The Missouri battle group, with USS Long Beach, HMAS Darwin, HMAS Hobart and other escort and supply ships, assumed the role of "aggressor" and conducted an imaginary takeover of the friendly island of "Wombat", a fictitious name given to the island of Lanai, as part of the war game exercise.

-The USS Nimitz carrier battle group, accompanied by at least one submarine and Japanese and Canadian Navy frigates and destroyers, sortied from Pearl Harbor in order to "rescue" Wombat from the aggressor force.
+Following routine training exercises to enhance the multinational forces' abilities to operate together, the two battle groups were split into opposing forces, and a pre-set war game scenario was put into action.
+The Missouri battle group, with USS Long Beach, HMAS Darwin, HMAS Hobart, and other escort and supply ships, assumed the role of "aggressor" and conducted an imaginary takeover of the friendly island of "Wombat", a fictitious name given to the island of Lanai, as part of the war game exercise.
+The USS Nimitz carrier battle group, accompanied by at least one submarine and Japanese and Canadian Navy frigates and destroyers, sortied from Pearl Harbor to "rescue" Wombat from the aggressor force.

 Soviet intelligence "trawlers" constantly sailed the waters near the entrance of Pearl Harbor during the exercise, "fishing" for radio transmissions and trying to follow warships as they left the harbor.
 Thus, the US Navy would often sortie many more ships than those needed to participate in the exercise, enticing the trawlers to follow them to sea.
-After the participating ships left harbor, the decoy fleet would then lead the Soviet trawlers back to Pearl Harbor, leaving the Soviet captains wondering where the carriers and battleships went.

-The much larger carrier battle group eventually "won" the exercise, as was expected, and peace loving "Wombat" was liberated.
-Testing and perfecting the joint interoperability of the various nation's navies was the ultimate goal.
+After the participating ships left harbor, the decoy fleet would then lead the Soviet trawlers back to Pearl Harbor, leaving the Soviet captains wondering where the carriers and battleships had gone.
+The much larger carrier battle group eventually "won" the exercise, as was expected, and peace-loving "Wombat" was liberated.
+Testing and perfecting the joint interoperability of the various nations' navies was the ultimate goal.
 To this end, neither side "lost".